Equal Pay and Wage Discrimination

-It is illegal for employers to retaliate against applicants or employees who complain about discrimination on the job, file a charge with the Equal Employment Opportunity Commission (EEOC) or any state or city agency.
+It is illegal for employers to retaliate against applicants or employees who complain about pay discrimination, including filing a gender wage gap charge with the Equal Employment Opportunity Commission (EEOC) or any state or city agency.
 Employers also cannot retaliate against employees who participate or act as a witness in a gender wage gap or compensation discrimination case.

 You Are Protected From Retaliation Even If There Was No Discrimination

-As long as you had a good faith and reasonable belief that discrimination or harassment occurred, your employer is barred from taking any action against you for speaking out or participating in any investigation or proceeding.
+As long as you had a good faith and reasonable belief that pay discrimination occurred or a gender wage gap existed, your employer cannot take any action against you for speaking out or participating in any investigation or proceeding.
 It does not matter if an agency or court determines that there was no pay discrimination or gender wage gap.

-If you speak out about discrimination and harassment in your workplace, the law protects you from retaliation.
+If you speak out about pay discrimination or a gender wage gap in your workplace, the law protects you from retaliation.

-If you choose to file a claim for pay discrimination, you have several options.
+If you choose to file an equal pay lawsuit, you have several options.
 You can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC), which handles violations of federal equal pay law.
 The New York State Division of Human Rights handles NYSHRL violations, and the New York City Commission on Human Rights is responsible for CHRL violations.